-Creates an IAM role that is linked to a specific AWS service.
+Creates an IAM role that is linked to a specific Amazon Web Services service.
 The service controls the attached policies and when the role can be deleted.
-This helps ensure that the service is not broken by an unexpectedly changed or deleted role, which could put your AWS resources into an unknown state.
+This helps ensure that the service is not broken by an unexpectedly changed or deleted role, which could put your Amazon Web Services resources into an unknown state.
 Allowing the service to control the role helps improve service stability and proper cleanup when a service and its role are no longer needed.
-For more information, see Using Service-Linked Roles in the IAM User Guide .
+For more information, see Using service-linked roles in the IAM User Guide .

-To attach a policy to this service-linked role, you must make the request using the AWS service that depends on this role.
+To attach a policy to this service-linked role, you must make the request using the Amazon Web Services service that depends on this role.

 See also: AWS API Documentation

-The service principal for the AWS service to which this role is attached.
+The service principal for the Amazon Web Services service to which this role is attached.
 You use a string similar to a URL but without the http:// in front.
 For example:

 Service principals are unique and case-sensitive.
-To find the exact service principal for your service-linked role, see AWS Services That Work with IAM in the IAM User Guide .
+To find the exact service principal for your service-linked role, see Amazon Web Services services that work with IAM in the IAM User Guide .
 Look for the services that have Yes in the Service-Linked Role column.
 Choose the Yes link to view the service-linked role documentation for that service.